JesseVanDis/voxToPng5000/README.md

 Small overview of the options:
 ```
--i=INPUTFILE     the filepath towards the .vox file.
+-i = INPUTFILE     the filepath towards the .vox file.
--o=OUTPUT        the target directory/filepath (supports format. more details at -h)
+-o = OUTPUT        the target directory/filepath (supports format. more details at -h)
--b=COLORHEX      the color for the borders. (default: no borders)
+-b = COLORHEX      the color for the borders. (default: no borders)
 -h                 Show help ( and see more details )
 ```
 Example:
 ```